richtastic/ff/src/3DR/wiki/app.md

+- visualize registered neighbor points & sizes ???
+	- show spheres
+	- size sphere at marker locations using knn radius

+- base angle is OPPOSITE of edge ... what is 60 - beta look like ?

+- iteritiveEdgeToSizeAtPoint --- only has jumping, try adding windowing ...

+console.log("  iteritiveEdgeToSizeAtPoint: "+i+" = "+ratio+" ("+idealSize+" / "+length+")");

 - still have some fairly tiny triangles ... on ears -- noise ?
 	=> are ideal lengths being reached?
 		- try iterative projection ?